-WWE News: Here’s Why John Cena Lost The WWE Title After Only Two Weeks
+WWE News: Here’s Why John Cena Lost the WWE Title After Only Two Weeks

-At the WWE Royal Rumble, John Cena defeated AJ Styles and became only the second man to win 16 WWE World Titles in wrestling history, but his title reign only last for two weeks for a specific reason.
+At the WWE Royal Rumble, John Cena defeated AJ Styles and became only the second man to win sixteen WWE World Titles in wrestling history, but his title reign only last for two weeks for a specific reason.
 At the WWE Elimination Chamber PPV, Cena lost the WWE Championship.
 It was eventually won by Bray Wyatt for his first title reign, and it looks like he will be heading into Wrestlemania 33 with WWE’s richest prize.

 There is a lot of speculation about who Bray Wyatt will be facing on the grandest stage of them all.
 A match with Randy Orton seemed imminent, but The Viper is refusing to face Wyatt for the WWE Title at the event because of their kinship.
 This week’s edition of SmackDown will determine the new No. 1 Contender for the opportunity to face Wyatt.
 As of this writing, the favorite to win the match on Tuesday has been revealed.